 Does your horse?...

--Have trouble with a lead or lead changes?
+-Have trouble with leads, or lead changes?

--Drop a shoulder to the inside of a circle?
+-Drift to the outside of a circle, or drops a shoulder to the inside of a circle?

 ...then body work can help your horse.